Hyperplane sections of projective bundle associated to the tangent bundle of $\mathbb{P}^2.$: Introduction

-More over when the hyperplane section is irreducible then it either a non-singular Del Pezzo surface or a singular surface which is singular at one point with multiplicity two or three.
+If the hyperplane section is irreducible then it is either a non-singular Del Pezzo surface or a singular rational normal surface.
+Moreover, if it is a singular rational normal surface then it is non-singular except one point at which the singularity is either $A_1$ type (i.e., quadratic cone singularity with the local equation $Y^2+XZ= 0$ ) or $A_2$ type (i.e.,singularity with the local equation $Y^3+XZ =0$).

+If the hyperplane section is union of two non-singular degree three surfaces then their intersection is either one irreducible non-singular rational curve or a union of two non-singular rational curves intersecting at a point.

 \end{thm}